AdobeDocs/experience-manager-forms-cloud-service.en/help/introduction.md

 <!-- * **Emulators:** You can view an Adaptive Form in an in-built emulator.
 It helps you simulate how an Adaptive Form appears on different devices to an end user.
 It provides out-of-the-box options to simulate views for popular mobile devices, tablets, and desktop screen configurations. -->

-## Cloud is the feature, but there is more! {#whats-new}
+## Cloud is the future and there's more! {#whats-new}

-The following features are available only for AEM Forms as a Cloud Service:
+AEM Forms as a Cloud Service offers benefits like auto-scaling, cost-effectiveness, zero downtime for upgrades, and cloud-native development environment and more.
+The list does not stop here.
+The following features are are start and are available only for AEM Forms as a Cloud Service:

+AEM Forms as a Cloud Service provides several cloud-native capabilities auto-scaling, zero downtime for upgrades, and cloud-native development environment that are an addition to standard AEM Forms features.

+The following table lists major cloud-native capabilities of AEM Forms as a Cloud Service:

 **Faster form renditions and Faster server-side validations** The service uses CDN and Dispatcher caching to deliver faster renditions and server-side validations for Adaptive Forms.